 In the dual nature of a person, half of the beast persists from the ferocious ancestral animal born to survive, devour and proliferate with no qualm, the sub-human inevitable in our body;

 the other half is an eclosion of our very human Mind when depraved into similar cruelty but aware of its deeds.
 This time the tiger lost innocence; atrocity, freed of nature's duress, is armed and amplified with civilisation’s means of thinking and action but unrestricted by it.

 Beyond the individual evildoers, beyond the atrocity of one or another, my main concern in this text, is a Collective Beast among us, inheritor of the crushing authoritarianism of chiefdoms, hordes, tyrannies, absolute kingdoms, dictatorships, inquisitions, lynching mobs, police-states and revolutionary terrors.
 Beastliness spreads from one to many.
 Today the philosophers call the beast-of-beasts totalitarianism.
 This form of society is the unleashed will to overpower which, in the name and with the help of some monolithic doctrine, whichever comes handy, turns masses of people from ends, from persons, into means and objects, used and abused and soon corrupted themselves, accomplices to intolerable wrongdoing.

 That beast of beasts does and moreover makes do evil; it accomplishes not only to do frightening wrong to its victims but also to deprave everybody – whole nations - into taking part in evil as a way of life.

-While crushing its victims with oppression, harm, torture and death, the big beast aims the ultimate; to turn the victims and the perpetrators alike into inhuman beings: pull them back from persons into animals or to “progress” them into robots and raw material for new barbarianism not yet imagined.
+While crushing its victims with oppression, harm, torture and death, the big beast aims the ultimate; to turn the victims and the perpetrators alike into inhuman beings: pull them back from persons into animals or to “progress” them into pawns, robots and raw material for new barbarianism not yet imagined.

 It waits ready to leap, from down there in the dark regions of human nature, beneath good and evil; or, it burgeons out of the nightmarish, unfettered complications of the imagining mind.

 Sometimes you feel a hint of its breath in a contagious bad disposition and lack of sympathy those days when people cannot see each other.